 - explore the consequences of increased contact for both people and wildlife and

 - highlight implications for managing and enhancing urban biodiversity.

-We will study the endpoints of the trophic cascade (plants and mammalian wildlife) to elucidate the key drivers which encourage and limit urban biodiversity within the rural-urban gradient.
+We studied the endpoints of the trophic cascade (plants and mammalian wildlife) to elucidate the key drivers which encourage and limit urban biodiversity within the rural-urban gradient.